vector623/vector623.github.io/_posts/2018-06-25-devils-dictionary.markdown

 ## I ##

-Initial Coin Offering - a highly lucrative and repeatable exercise, during which a startup company directly inflates the money supply of all cryptocurrencies.
+Initial Coin Offering - A highly lucrative and repeatable exercise, during which a startup company directly inflates the money supply of all cryptocurrencies.
 The profits gained are directly correlated to the consequent devaluation of all other existing cryptocurriencies.

 ## J ##

-Javascript - see *technical debt*
+Javascript - See *technical debt*

 ## M ##

-Machine Learning - The brute forcing of relatively data simple insights using graphics cards; an industry-wide attempt to compensate for a generational loss of mathematic understanding with PC gaming hardware.
+Machine Learning - The brute forcing of relatively data simple insights using graphics cards; an industry-wide attempt to compensate for a loss of mathematic understanding with PC gaming hardware.

+Malware - Any abusive software that was not released by a Fortune 500 company.

 Meddling (as in *Meddling in US Elections*) - A rallying cry uniting the public against Big Tech.